philwhiles/frettler/README.md

 color support.

 ### Docker
 An alternative way of building and then running Frettler is to use Docker.
-Docker is a containerisation/virtualisation technology widely used in the IT industry.
+Docker is a virtualisation technology widely used in the IT industry, utilising off the shelf images for things such as Maven and the Java JDK.
+Docker downloads what it needs to build and run things for you basically.
 Using Docker to create an image for Frettler, and then being able to run a transient Frettler container from the command line to execute Frettler, means you don't have to download and install the Java 16 JDK, but it does mean having to download and install Docker itself first.
 You may already have
 Docker installed, so this may be a route you want to take.
 The Dockerfile and the instructions below are courtesy of [Neos21](https://github.com/Neos21).

+#### Docker Caveats
+If you use the Docker approach to build and run Frettler, be advised that the `custom` instrument will not work, nor will the demo, tutorial or helper scripts.

+Also if you take the Docker approach to build and execute Frettler this way, be aware that the function shown below will take precedence over a Frettler binary you may have built previously or subsequently using the Maven/JDK approach.

-#### Install Docker
+#### Docker Installation
 Download and install Docker for [MacOS](https://docs.docker.com/docker-for-mac/install/) or [Windows](https://docs.docker.com/docker-for-windows/install/)

 #### Docker Build